5 Car Security Tips to Protect Your Ride

 Protect your car from theft and vandalism with these car security tips.

 How to ramp up your car security

 Imagine opening your front door in the morning, only to find your driveway completely empty.
-Car theft happens every day in Canada (according to police reports, 85,000 vehicles were stolen across Canada in 2017 alone), and if you fail to properly secure your ride you could be the next victim.
+Car theft happens every day (according to police reports, approximately 85,000 vehicles are stolen each year across Canada), and if you fail to properly secure your ride you could be the next victim.
 Here are five simple car security tips that can help reduce the risk of car theft, damage and vandalism.

 If your garage has become a spare storage room, you might want to clear it out and actually put your car there instead.
 Parking in the garage is one of the best ways to keep your car safe from harm.
-If your car is parked on the street, it’s prone to all sorts of dangers, from falling branches in a summer storm to potential thieves and vandals.
+If your car is parked on the street, it’s prone to all sorts of dangers, from falling branches in a storm to potential thieves and vandals.

 Leaving your iPhone, laptop or Louis Vuitton bag in full view on the passenger seat is asking for trouble.
 Take a few minutes to bring your valuables indoors and safely out of sight.
 If you’re not able to bring your valuables in at night, at least lock them in the trunk where they’ll be less of a temptation for would-be thieves.
 Find out 15 more things you should never leave in your car.

 Locking the steering wheel is one of the simplest yet most effective ways to deter car thieves.
 A steering wheel lock may not stop a determined thief, but most criminals are looking for an easy target.
 Placing a lock on your steering wheel could convince a car thief to move on to a less labour-intensive job.

 If you do buy a steering wheel lock or other car security device, be sure to tell your insurance agent about it.
 Many insurers provide discounts for these security devices, so you could save a lot of money in the long run.
 Here are more ways to lower your car insurance premium.